LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Abstract

 \section{Abstract}

-We extend the classical characterization of chirotopes of finite planar families of points---which says that a map $\chi$ defined on the set of triples of a finite indexing set $I$ is the chirotope of a finite planar family of points if and only if for every 3-, 4-, and 5-subset $J$ of $I$ the restriction of $\chi$ to the set of triples of $J$ is the chirotope of a finite planar family of points---to chirotopes of finite planar families of pairwise disjoint convex bodies.
+We extend the classical LR characterization of chirotopes of finite planar families of points to chirotopes of finite planar families of pairwise disjoint convex bodies: a map $\chi$ on the set of $3$-subsets of a finite set $I$ is a chirotope of finite planar families of pairwise disjoint convex bodies if and only if for every $3$-, $4$-, and $5$-subset $J$ of $I$ the restriction of $\chi$ to the set of $3$-subsets of $J$ is a chirotope of finite planar families of pairwise disjoint convex bodies.
 Our main tool is the polarity map, i.e., the map that assigns to a convex body the set of lines missing its interior, from which we derive the key notion of arrangements of double pseudolines, introduced for the first time in this paper.

 {\bf Keywords.} Convexity, discrete geometry, projective planes, pseudoline arrangements, chirotopes.